matturche/flower_scaling_example/tuto/tuto.md

 ## Why use Flower:

 Flower is a recent framework for Federated Learning, created in 2020.
 Contrary to Tensorflow Federated and Pysyft which are linked to a single framework, Flower can be used with all of them by design.
 It focuses on giving the tool for applying Federated Learning efficiently and allows you to focus on the training itself.
 Implementing a Federated version with Flower is really simple (only 20 lines of codes is enough) and the rewriting needed to adapt a centralized code to a federated one is really low.
 As well, the range of compatible devices (from mobile devices, to Raspberry Pi, servers and others) is quite large.
-It’s architecture also allows scalability to 1000s of clients as shown in their paper \need sauce\.
+It’s architecture also allows scalability to 1000s of clients as shown in their paper [[6]](##References).
 It is overall a really great framework to experiment with.

 ## How it’s done:

 You will first need to install the required dependencies for your project.
 You should create a new virtual environment to do so.
-I personally recommend to use poetry `need link here`, as it is easy to install and solves the dependencies for you, but you could also use conda or even a simple environment with venv.
-I provided all the code used in this blug in the github repository here: `nom du repo` and you can use the pyproject.toml file and the poetry.lock file to initialize your new environment with “poetry install”.
-If you want to start from scratch, just use “poetry init” to initialize your virtual environment, then use “poetry add library-name” to add the desired library (you will at least need PyTorch, Torchivision, Flower and Numpy to run the example).
+I personally recommend to use [Poetry](https://python-poetry.org/docs/), as it is easy to install and solves the dependencies for you, but you could also use conda or even a simple environment with venv.
+I provided all the code used in this blug in the github repository [here](https://github.com/matturche/flower_scaling_example) and you can use the pyproject.toml and poetry.lock files to initialize your new environment with `poetry install`.
+If you want to start from scratch, just use `poetry init` to initialize your virtual environment, then use `poetry add library-name` to add the desired library (you will at least need PyTorch, Torchivision, Flower and Numpy to run the example).

-Since this example is based on the “Quickstart Pytorch tutorial” `need sauce` from the Flower documentation, I highly recommend to check it out before continuing, since it shows the basics.
+Since this example is based on the [Quickstart Pytorch tutorial](https://flower.dev/docs/quickstart_pytorch.html) from the Flower documentation, I highly recommend to check it out before continuing, since it shows the basics.

 ### Helper file